bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 quality of life improvement.

-On the GPT-4 front, I was only really using it to do simple tasks like write cards (and the project above).
-I haven't really used it's fully capability yet because I haven't signed up for the paid version of ChatGPT where you can use it to do data analysis, call plugins etc.  Once I find a need to do some of that I'll probably end up using it.
-It's my default LLM now when I want to answer a quick question at the command line and don't need a chat interface.
+On the GPT-4 front, I was only really using it to do simple tasks like write birthday cards (and as an evaluation metric above).
+I haven't really used it to its full potential yet because I only have the API version now, which doesn't have the data analysis and plugin capability.
+Once I find a need to do some of that I'll probably end up using it.
+It's my default LLM right now when I want to answer a quick question at the commandline and don't need a chat interface.
 I'll probably write more about it when I find something interesting in my workflow to use it for.

 Langchain
 ---------